-the study.
-We found significant positive correlations between age and SFA plaque score (PS) (P=0.0084), myocardial ischemia in rest and SFA PS (P<0.0001), and between transient ischemic dilation (TID) and SFA PS (P=0.0069), too.
-The TID correlates only with myocardial ischemia in rest (P=0.0022) and SFA PS (P=0.0069).
-The results we got by the receiver operating characteristics (ROC) curve analysis with TID/without TID were the area under curve (0.704, P=0.0038).
-The multiple regression analysis showed standardized coefficient β coefficients for SFA PS and TID (3.4577 and 1.9903, P<0.001 and P=0.0021), respectively.
-Proven correlative relationship of SFA atherosclerotic plaques and CAD using these two noninvasive methods gives us the ability to use B-flow as a screening method for triage of patients with chest pain before being sent to the assessment of coronary circulation with radionuclide MPS.
+In the evaluation of patients with suspected coronary artery disease (CAD), the presence of the superficial femoral artery (SFA) plaque is more informative than a carotid plaque and at least as informative as coronary plaque in the identification of coronary death individuals.
+In 60 patients with chest pain with a normal electrocardiogram, B-flow ultrasound estimation of SFA plaque and radionuclide myocardial perfusion scintigraphy (MPS) estimation for CAD was performed.
+We found significant positive correlations between age and SFA plaque score (PS) (P = 0.0084), myocardial ischemia in rest and SFA PS (P < 0.0001), and between transient ischemic dilation (TID) and SFA PS (P = 0.0069), too.
+The TID correlates only with myocardial ischemia in rest (P = 0.0022) and SFA PS (P = 0.0069).
+The results we got by the receiver operating characteristics (ROC) curve analysis with TID/without TID were the area under curve (0.704, P = 0.0038).
+The multiple regression analysis showed standardized coefficients for SFA PS and TID (3.4577 and 1.9903, P < 0.001 and P = 0.0021), respectively.
+By proven correlative relationship of SFA atherosclerotic plaques and CAD, we can use B-flow as a screening method for triage of patients with chest pain before being sent to the assessment of coronary circulation with radionuclide MPS.

-Keywords: Atherosclerotic plaque; B-flow; coronary artery disease; myocardial perfusion scintigraphy; superficial femoral artery.
+Keywords: Atherosclerotic plaque, B-flow, coronary artery disease, myocardial perfusion scintigraphy, superficial femoral artery

-1. INTRODUCTION
+INTRODUCTION

-Atherosclerosis is the most common cause of coronary artery disease (CAD). carotid artery disease, and peripheral arterial disease including superficial femoral artery (SFA) disease [1].
-It is a multifactorial systemic disease that affects the entire arterial tree, although some areas are more prone to lipid deposits than others.
-Moreover, the histopathological composition of the plaques differs, and the clinical manifestations are also different, depending on the location and structure of the atherosclerotic plaque [2].
-Because atherosclerosis is considered a generalized disease, mainly manifested in the entire vasculature, an association between coronary and peripheral vascular disease has been wellestablished [2].
-CAD is essentially connected with the development of atherosclerotic plaques along the course of coronary arteries, a phenomenon that is still poorly understood despite multiple pathophysiologic contributors [3].
-In the evaluation of patients with suspected CAD, carotid artery intimamedia wall thickness has been reported to be a useful marker for the presence of CAD, [4, 5] but the presence of the SFA plaque is more informative than a carotid plague and at least as informative as coronary plague in the identification of coronary death individuals.
-The SFA atherosclerosis is caused by its slower development and later occurrence of plague compared with coronary and carotid atherosclerosis.
-That means that the presence of atherosclerotic plaque in the SFA is highly suggestive as a generalized susceptibility to atherosclerosis with even more advanced disease elsewhere [5].
-The hazard ratio (HR) risk of SFA plaque is more predictable than HR risk of carotid plaques [6,7].
+Atherosclerosis is the most common cause of coronary artery disease (CAD), carotid artery disease, and peripheral arterial disease including superficial femoral artery (SFA) disease.[1]
+Because atherosclerosis is considered a generalized disease, mainly manifested in the entire vasculature, an association between coronary and peripheral vascular disease has been well-established.[2]
+In the evaluation of patients with suspected CAD, carotid artery intima-media wall thickness has been reported to be a useful marker for the presence of CAD,[3,4] but the presence of the SFA plaque is more informative than a carotid plaque and at least as informative as coronary plaque in the identification of coronary death individuals.
+The SFA atherosclerosis is caused by its slower development and later occurrence of plaque compared with coronary and carotid atherosclerosis.
+That means that the presence of atherosclerotic plaque in the SFA is highly suggestive as a generalized susceptibility to atherosclerosis with even more advanced disease elsewhere.[5]
+The hazard